TwilioDevEd/airtng-csharp/README.md

 ## Local Development

-1. Clone this repository and `cd` into its directory:
+1. Clone this repository and `cd` into it.

     ```
     git clone git@github.com:TwilioDevEd/airtng-csharp.git

     cd airtng-csharp
     ```

-2. Create a new file `AirTNG.Web/Local.config` and update the content with:
+2. Create a new file `AirTNG.Web/Local.config` and update the content.

    ```
    <appSettings>
      <add key="TwilioAccountSid" value="Your Twilio Account SID" />